 - Going away?
 If you are going away during the winter, you might be tempted to turn the heat off altogether.
 If you do this though, there’s a chance your pipes will freeze.
 Leave the heat on in your home and set the temperature no lower than 55° F.

 - Winterize your pipes.
-Wrap your pipes in insulation sleeves, wrapping, slip-on foam pipe insulation, or self-regulating heat tape.
+Wrap your pipes to keep them from freezing.
+To wrap your pipes, you can use insulation sleeves, wrapping, slip-on foam pipe insulation, or self-regulating heat tape.
 You can find these materials at hardware stores, plumbing supply stores, or insulation dealers.

 Signs of Frozen Pipes: